wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 4.1.2 (May 15, 2015) =
+* **Improvement** When creating a theme experiment, themes are now ordered alphabetically.
+* **Improvement** We've tweaked the script that tracks click events.
+Now, it's able to detect nested elements more accurately.
+* **Bug Fix** Alternative loading did not work on some themes that triggered a `WP_Query` request before the main query.
+This is now fixed.
+* **Bug Fix** Hash anchor URLs working properly during alternative loading.
+* **Bug Fix** Icons and colors in Dashboard for Custom Post Type experiments.

 = 4.1.1 (May 8, 2015) =
 * **New Feature** Experiment Duplication is available to all plans.
 Don't waste